 The majority of epilepsy patients achieve adequate seizure control with the use of anticonvulsant medications (or antiepileptic drugs; AEDs).
 However, a substantial minority (about 30%) of patients continue to experience disabling seizures despite adequate trials of AEDs.
 As the 3rd most populated state of the country, there are an estimated 20,000 patients with surgically remedial epilepsy in Florida.

-The epilepsy surgery program at the University of Florida was started in 1992, and since then we have performed over 1500 surgical procedures for epilepsy.
+The epilepsy surgery program at the University of Florida began in 1992, and since then we have performed over 1500 surgical procedures for epilepsy.
 Today, our epilepsy surgery team combines a substantial historical experience with adoption of the emerging technologies of stereoelectroencephalography (SEEG), minimally invasive approaches (laser ablation therapy) and responsive neurostimulation (RNS) to offer a truly comprehensive treatment approach tailored to the individual patient.

 Surgical therapy for epilepsy follows a detailed, successive and multidisciplinary approach that are numbered Phases I-IV.
 Prior to entering this step-ladder pathway, the treating team at UFHealth ensures through AED treatment trials that the patient indeed has a pharmacoresistant epilepsy.
 In contrast to years ago, the diagnosis of pharmacoresistant epilepsy can be made relatively quickly – within a 1-2 year period of trials of just a handful of appropriate AEDs.

 - Phase I monitoring involves recording of the seizures through a hospital admission for video-EEG monitoring, as well as a number of supplementary tests.
 Some patients can proceed directly to surgery after Phase I; others need further testing.
+These decisions and the types of further testing requirements if any, are made during our weekly multidisciplinary patient management conference.

 - Phase II studies involve the recording of seizures with electrodes placed inside the head (intracranial EEG, also called invasive monitoring).
 Phase II also involves various ‘mapping’ procedures with the electrodes in place.